gitter-badger/mm-chat/README.md

 # mm-chat
-A Chat Window created with Node.js
+A Chat Window created for Node.js